Sjazh/codettesbootcamp2022/index.md

   ![](images1/image3D.3.jpg)

 #### 10.7.4 Cura settingss

-The first we need to do when after opening Cura after installing is selecting the printer we will be working with.
+  1.The first thing we need to do after opening Cura after installing is selecting the printer we will be working with.
 So as I said we will be using the   Anycubic(Deltabot) printer so i have to to select the anycubic printer.
 That can be done by following this:
   ** SETTINGS → PRINTER → Manage Printer **
   ![](images1/image3D.4.jpg)